isomerpages/moe-sst/_about-sst/Whistleblowing Policy.md

 committed.</p>
 <p>Genuine concerns about wrongdoing should be raised at the earliest opportunity,
 and in an appropriate way.</p>
-<p>The Authorised Personnel at <u>Table 1</u> shall investigate all concerns
+<p>The Authorised Personnel at <strong><u>Table 1</u></strong> shall investigate
-raised.
+all concerns raised.
 To ensure a fair and objective investigation, the Authorised Personnel may conduct preliminary or more extensive, detailed investigations of the whistleblower allegations.
 In some cases, appropriately skilled and experienced investigators as well as independent investigation resources may be used.independent investigation resources may be used.</p>
 <p><strong>Table 1: Authorised Personnel</strong>
 </p>
-<p></p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>